crispinalan/talkcalendar/README.md

 ![](talk-options.png)

-You can choose what you want to speak out.
+Adjust the talk speaking rate and word gap setting to alter the delivery of the speech for best results.

-### Talking
+### Talk

 * Enable talking in Talk Options
 * Enable "Talk At Startup" in Talk Options to read out the date and event details for the current day when the calendar is started
 * Click on a calendar date with events
 * Press the spacebar to speak or use the speak menu item  to read out selected event details.

 ### Help